 Albemarle Sound Management Area as described in Marine Fisheries Rule 15A NCAC 3R .0201 (a).

 A. It is unlawful to take, possess, transport, buy, sell, or offer for sale striped bass less than 18 inches total length taken by commercial fishing operations from the Albemarle Sound Management Area.

 C. It is unlawful for any operation consisting of more than one SCFL holder to be in possession of more than two daily harvest limits.
-A SCFL holder must accompany each single harvest limit until the time of sale to a dealer possessing a valid 2011/2012 STRIPED BASS DEALER PERMIT validated for the Albemarle Sound Management Area.
+The SCFL holders must accompany and transport each single harvest limit and the other commercially important finfish together until the striped bass are sold to a dealer possessing a valid 2012/2013 STRIPED BASS DEALER PERMIT validated for the Albemarle Sound Management Area.

 A. It is unlawful for a dealer to possess, buy, sell or offer for sale striped bass taken from the Albemarle Sound Management Area without holding a valid STRIPED BASS DEALER PERMIT validated for the Albemarle Sound Management Area from the N.C.
 Division of Marine Fisheries.
 Dealers must abide by all conditions which appear on the permit as well as the general provisions which appear in 15A NCAC 3O .0500 et seq.

 B. Striped bass lawfully sold to a permitted dealer may be resold to a non-permitted wholesale or retail market provided the initial permitted dealer records their dealer identification number on each bill of lading or receipts involved in the shipment of striped bass.
 Any individual or corporation who holds a current finfish dealer license must obtain a STRIPED BASS DEALER PERMIT validated for the Albemarle Sound Management Area in order to sell any striped bass personally harvested.

 IV.
 SALE TAGS